MicrosoftDocs/win32/desktop-src/DirectShow/cbasepropertypage.md

 ---
-Description: 'The CBasePropertyPage class is an abstract class for implementing a property page.
-Use this class if you are writing a filter (or other object) that supports property pages.' ms.assetid: '80e77827-ed2f-426e-aa6f-c2aa90031751'
+Description: The CBasePropertyPage class is an abstract class for implementing a property page.
+Use this class if you are writing a filter (or other object) that supports property pages. ms.assetid: 80e77827-ed2f-426e-aa6f-c2aa90031751
 title: CBasePropertyPage class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBasePropertyPage class